Accepting the Birth Story You Get (and my Birth Stories)

 Second Baby

-Our second daughter was born during a very stressful season of life as we were building a house, and moved in when it was still very unfinished, a week before she was born.
+Our second birth was another girl.
+She was born during a very stressful season of life as we were building a house, and moved in when it was still very unfinished, a week before she was born.
 But God was faithful.
-Her labor and birth has been the easiest of all of mine.
-She was born about four hours after I realized I was a labor.
+Her labor and birth have been the easiest of all of mine.
+She was born about four hours after I realized I was in labor.

 Miscarriage